chuck-sylvester/chuck-sylvester.github.io/about.md

 permalink: /about/
 ---

 Hi, I’m Chuck Sylvester — a technical project manager, solution architect, and hands-on AI/ML engineer based in Northern Virginia.
+I build modern software solutions using current AI/ML and agentic-AI tools, including Python, LangGraph, and other frameworks that enable intelligent, insight-driven applications.

 For more than three decades I’ve helped government and enterprise teams design, build, and modernize large-scale, data-driven systems, with a particular focus on healthcare, financial services, and fraud detection.
 A lot of my work has centered on Veterans Affairs and DoD health data sharing, where I’ve led teams building applications that help clinicians and analysts see a clearer, more connected view of patient information.